Task-Adaptive Saliency Guidance for Exemplar-free Class Incremental Learning: Task-Adaptive Saliency Supervision

 \subsection{Boundary-guided Mid-level Saliency Drift Regularization}

-The multi-task supervision of salient regions and boundaries described in the previous section encourages the network to learn representations sufficient to reconstruct the teacher outputs.
-However, it does little to guide attention at intermediate layers in the CNN.
-To guard against saliency drift at these intermediate layers in the backbone, we use the generated boundary maps as a type of adaptive supervision as shown in Figure~\ref{fig:el}.
-When applying dilated boundary supervision, we add a penalty term on object boundaries to avoid drift into the background.
-We first use 0.5 as the threshold to binarize the teacher boundary map and then obtain dilated teacher boundary maps by:
+Simply distilling attention between tasks does not consider task-adaptive attention.
+A model generates low-level representations of each input image $x$ (saliency and boundary maps in our experiments).
+We use CSNet~\cite{21PAMI-Sal100K} to generate salient regions and boundary maps, as it is lightweight and efficient, but any model producing saliency maps can be used in our framework (we explore other options in the Supplementary Material).
+To introduce plasticity on attention at these intermediate layers in the backbone, we use the generated boundary maps as a type of adaptive supervision as shown in Figure~\ref{fig:el}.
+We add a penalty term on object boundaries to avoid drift into the background.
+We first use 0.5 as the threshold to binarize the generated boundary map and dilate the maps by:

-where $A_b(x)$ is the original teacher boundary map of image $x$, which is generated from the saliency map a Laplacian filter, and $d$ denotes the dilation radius applied on the teacher boundary map for controlling the strictness of boundary-guided saliency.
+where $A_b(x)$ is the generated boundary map of image $x$, which is converted from the saliency map with a Laplacian filter, and $d$ denotes the dilation radius applied on the boundary map for controlling the strictness of boundary-guided saliency.

-Rather than use a decoder at each layer as described above, the student saliency map is generated using Grad-CAM~\cite{selvaraju2017grad} at three stages of the CNN backbone (see Figure~\ref{Fig:main}).
-We also experiment with several other methods for generating student saliency maps and report these results in the Supplementary Material.
-The dilated teacher boundary map $B_d(x)$ is downsampled to match the feature map dimensions at these three stages in order to compare the Grad-CAM generated saliency boundary maps with the teacher.
+Rather than use a decoder at each layer as done for the low-level saliency maps described above, the mid-level saliency maps of our model are generated using Grad-CAM~\cite{selvaraju2017grad}\footnote{ \url{https://github.com/jacobgil/pytorch-grad-cam}} at three stages of the CNN backbone (see Figure~\ref{Fig:main}).
+We also experiment with several other methods for generating student saliency maps and report on them in the Supplementary Material.
+The dilated generated boundary map $B_d(x)$ is downsampled to match the feature map dimensions at these three stages in order to compare with the Grad-CAM generated saliency boundary maps.
 We use the binary cross entropy loss for supervision on dilated boundary regions.
-The loss is defined as:
+This loss is defined as:

-where $S(x,j)$ denotes the student saliency map of image $x$ at pixel $j$, $B_d(x,j)$ is the dilated teacher boundary map at pixel $j$, and $N$ is the number of pixels in $x$.
-We compute this loss only within dilated boundary regions, that is where $B_d(x,j)=1$.
-This loss helps the student saliency map have no intersection with the dilated teacher boundary region.
+where $S(x,j)$ denotes the saliency map of our model on image $x$ at pixel $j$, $B_d(x,j)$ is the dilated generated boundary map at pixel $j$, and $N$ is the number of pixels in $x$.
+We compute this loss only within dilated boundary regions (i.e. where $B_d(x,j)=1$).
+This loss helps the student saliency map avoid intersecting with the dilated teacher boundary region.